Constitution of Malaysia: Part I of the Second Schedule (Persons born before Malaysia Day)

 Part I automatically recognised anyone who, immediately before Merdeka Day (31 August 1957), was a citizen of Malaya under the Federation of Malaya Agreement 1948, as a citizen by operation of law.
-Anyone who was born inside Malaya between 31 August 1957 and 30 September 1962 are also automatically recognised as citizen under this Part, regardless of his parents' citizenship status.
+Anyone who was born inside Malaya between 31 August 1957 and 30 September 1962 is also automatically recognised as citizen under this Part, regardless of his parents' citizenship status.
 However, starting from 1 October 1962, a person born inside Malaya will only be recognised as citizen by operation of law, if at least one of his parents is either a citizen or permanent resident at the time of birth of the said person, or the said person was not born a citizen of any other country.

 For persons who were born overseas between Merdeka Day and Malaysia Day, his father must be a citizen at the time of the birth of the said person, and his father must also either be born within Malaya, or was in service with the government of Malaya at the time of birth of the said person.
 Other than that, person who were born overseas and whose his father is a citizen, must also within one year after the birth, register the birth with Malaysia's diplomatic missions; or if he was born in Singapore, Sarawak, Brunei, or North Borneo, register with the Federal Government.

 Section 2 of Part I also recognised those who are ordinarily resident in Sabah, Sarawak, or Brunei on Malaysia Day and before that day is a citizen of United Kingdom and Colonies, who either was born in Sabah or Sarawak, or became a UK citizen by way of registration or naturalisation in those 3 territories, as a Malaysian citizen by operation of law.